Cleaning Glass Shower Doors

 - Date: September 26, 2017

 Glass shower doors can add to the overall appearance of your bathroom.
 But unless they are cared for properly, hard water streaks and marks, as well as scratches, can detract from the look.
-Here are some tips.
+So if you’re wondering how to keep glass shower doors clean here are some tips.

 - Most importantly, squeegee after every shower to prevent soap build up and to remove water droplets that can cause streaks and hard water marks.
 Squeegee from the top to the bottom, and make sure you get those hard to reach places.

 - Every once in a while you will want to clean the shower doors.
 DO NOT use abrasive cleaners that can scratch the glass.
 Also do not use any products containing bleach or ammonia.
 Products to consider include Cinch Streak Free Multi-Surface Cleaner, Mr. Clean Antibacterial Multi-Surface Spray, and Formula 409 Glass & Surface.
 You can also make your own glass cleaner by mixing one cup of vinegar and a tablespoon of dish soap into a gallon of warm water.
 Then pour the solution into a spray bottle.
 Vinegar can help prevent or reduce mineral deposits from building up on the glass.